Doctoral Alumni

 Thesis Title: A Comprehensive Metagenomic Study Of The Antarctic Untersee Oasis As An Astrobiological Analog

-Nicole Wagner is a PhD candidate working in Prof. Sarah Stewart Johnson’s lab.
+Nicole Wagner is a Ph.D. candidate working in Prof. Sarah Stewart Johnson’s lab.
 Her project focuses mostly on environmental metagenomics.
 She studies the microbial composition in frozen Antarctic lakes.
 I also study the degradation and change in microbial communities through time in Antarctica.

 Sean Carey